Badwater 135: Designated Parking Zones on the Father Crowley climb from Mile 72.7 to Mile 84.9

 As per new guidelines from the National Park Service:

 On the Father Crowley / Panamint Pass climb (a 12.2-mile stretch from Time Station 3 at Panamint Springs Resort at Mile 72.7 to “Panamint Pass” at Mile 84.9), support vehicles may only stop at eight designated locations along the route.
 These will be identified in the route book and with signage along the roadway.
-They are located 1.8, 3.4, 4.7, 5.3, 7.9, 8.7, 10.5, and 12.2 miles beyond Panamint Springs Resort.
 Except in a legitimate emergency situation, stopping at any other location along this stretch of roadway, even momentarily, will result in the immediate disqualification of the racer associated with the stopped crew.
 In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify racers.
-The photos depict the six designated parking zones.
+The photos depict the eight designated parking zones.

 Furthermore, crew members, other than pacers, may never cross the roadway during the entire Father Crowley / Panamint Pass climb (a 12.2-mile stretch from Time Station 3 at Panamint Springs Resort at Mile 72.7 to “Panamint Pass” at Mile 84.9).
 Also, each racer, or racer’s pacer, is strongly encouraged to carry a walkie-talkie for communicating with his or her support crew during this 12.2-mile stretch of the race route.
 In addition to Badwater race staff, this will also be monitored by National Park Service staff who have the authority to disqualify racers.